 All our research teams are linked to a network of both national and international scientific cooperations.
 Below is a summary of the Faculty of Mathematics’ third party funded projects as well as of research cooperations both inside and outside of the University.

-The German Research Foundation DFG will fund a Research Training Group run by the Essen Seminar for Algebraic Geometry and Arithmetic starting April 2020.
+The German Research Foundation DFG will fund a Research Training Group run by the Essen Seminar for Algebraic Geometry and Arithmetic started April 2020.
 The first funding period will run for four and a half years.
-After an initial phase, eventually 13 positions for PhD students and one postdoc position will be funded.
-The first 4 positions will be formally announced shortly.

 Deutsche Forschungsgemeinschaft (DFG)